wasmCloud/wasmCloud/crates/provider-blobstore-s3/README.md

 wash config put default-s3 config_b64=$ENCODED_CONFIG
 ```

-### Via environment variables/filesystem
+### Via environment variables/filesystem (AWS only)

 > ![WARN]
 > Process environment variables apply to all linked components, unless they are overridden by an 'env' file for that link.
 >
+> Environment variables are also specific to the AWS SDK, so please ensure to use 'AWS_*' ENV variables.
+>
-> To avoid this, use link-definition supplied config
+> To avoid either of these limitations, use link-definition supplied config, which should work with any S3 compatible object storage.

 The standard variables are used for connecting to AWS services: